-It is important to remember that almost any role within church conveys a level of trustworthiness and respectability.
-All those who are involved in church life must consider how they relate to others and in particular, to those who are vulnerable.
+It is important remember that almost any role within church conveys a level of trustworthiness and responsibility.
+All those who are involved in church life must consider how they relate to others and, in particular, to those who are vulnerable.

 Someone seeking assistance may be distressed, sad, confused or frightened, adding to their vulnerability.
 This makes it even more important that those responding to them are aware of their status and power.
-Relationships can become blurred, dependant or exploitative in such situations if boundaries are not maintained.
+Relationships can become blurred, dependent or exploitative in such situations if boundaries are not maintained.
 This is all the more the case in church, where our relationships may be less formal than other settings.

 The core of safeguarding relies on an understanding of the dynamics of power and vulnerability in relationships.
-This is not specialist activity that is only undertaken by those with qualifications in the safeguarding field.
-To practise safely, elders, leaders, volunteers and others engaged in pastoral work, community work or counselling need to reflect on these issues and their boundaries in these relationships.
+This is not a specialist activity that is only undertaken by those with qualifications in the safeguarding field.
+To practice safely, elders, leaders, volunteers and others engaged in pastoral work, community work or counselling need to reflect on these issues and their boundaries in these relationships.
 The evidence from secular organisations working in the social welfare field is that good safeguarding is an indicator of good practice in other areas.

-When Life Church Bath is taking responsibility for organising a volunteering service (rather than people helping neighbours or family as private citizens), then you must follow usual safeguarding policies and practice guidance.
-These include Safer Recruitment (which also applies to volunteers).
+When Life Church Bath has taken responsibility for organising a volunteering service provided to the Life Church Bath family (rather than people helping neighbours or family as private citizens), then you must follow safeguarding policies and practice guidance.
+These include Safer Recruitment (which applies to volunteers and paid members of staff).